cometaj2/huckle/README.rst

 ===========================================

-Huck is a very specific form of generic hypermedia client that plays in the CLI space.
-It's a command line interface (CLI) that impersonates the CLI of any hypermedia API (REST API) that follows the standard hypermedia CLI pattern.
+Huck is a very specific form of generic hypermedia client that plays in the command line interface (CLI) space.
+It's a CLI that understands any hypermedia API (REST API) that follows the standard hypermedia CLI pattern.

 ----

-As is normally seen with any hypermedia client under REST, all changes published by the server are instantaneously distributed to all clients without there being a need to update the CLI client as the API changes.
-This is used to huck's advantage.
+As is normally seen with any hypermedia client under REST, all changes published by the server are instantaneously distributed to all clients without there being a need to update the client as the API changes.
+This is used to huck's advantage and brings these benefits to the command line in the form of a generically usable CLI.

-Huck uses a CLI configuration files (e.g. ~/.huck/profile_aws) to associate a specific CLI to a hypermedia API url root and CLI name.
+Huck uses a CLI configuration files (e.g. ~/.huck/usp5/config) to associate a specific CLI, usp5 in this case, to a hypermedia API url root.

-Each cli configuration file contains two things:
+Each CLI configuration file contains:
     - A URL to the root of the hypermedia API
-    - A CLI name

-Once a CLI is created, the CLI can then be invoked by name.
-Huck then takes over and provides a dynamic view of the commands and documentation that can be used to issue CLI calls to the API it's associated to.
+Once a CLI is created, it can be invoked by name.
+Huck then takes over and provides a dynamic view of the commands and documentation that can be used to issue commands to the CLI API it's associated to.

 Usage
 =====